-There are several programmes under which you can apply for Canada Work visa to be able to live and work in the country:
+There are several programs under which you can apply for a Canada Work visa to be able to live and work in the country:

-To qualify you need to have at least one year (1,560 hours total / 30 hours per week), of continuous full-time or an equal amount in part-time, paid work in the same job within the last 10 years, and at skill type 0 (management jobs), or skill levels A (professional jobs) or B (technical jobs and skilled trades) of the 2011 National Occupational Classification (NOC).
+To qualify, you need to have at least one year (1,560 hours total / 30 hours per week) of continuous full-time or an equal amount in part-time, paid work in the same job within the last ten years, and at skill type 0 (management jobs), or skill levels A (professional jobs) or B (technical jobs and skilled trades) of the 2021 National Occupational Classification (NOC).

-Volunteer work, unpaid internships do not qualify under this program.
+Volunteer work and unpaid internships do not qualify under this program.

-To qualify, you need to have at least two years of full-time work experience (or an equal amount of part-time work experience) in a skilled trade within the five years before you apply.
+To qualify, you must have at least two years of full-time work experience (or an equal amount of part-time work experience) in a skilled trade within the five years before you apply.

 You must meet the job requirements for that skilled trade as set out in the National Occupational Classification (NOC), except for needing a certificate of qualification.

-You also need to have an offer of full-time employment for a total period of at least one year or a certificate of qualification in that skilled trade issued by a Canadian provincial or territorial authority.
+You also need to have an offer of full-time employment for at least one year or a certificate of qualification in that skilled trade issued by a Canadian provincial or territorial authority.

-To qualify you must have at least 12 months of full-time (or an equal amount in part-time) skilled work experience in Canada in the three years before you apply.
+To qualify, you must have at least 12 months of full-time (or an equal amount of part-time) skilled work experience in Canada in the three years before you apply.

-You must demonstrate that you have gained your experience in Canada with the proper authorization.
-You must be able to meet the required language levels needed for your job for each language ability (speaking, reading, writing and listening).
+You must demonstrate that you have gained experience in Canada with the proper authorization.
+You must be able to meet the required language levels needed for your job for each language ability (speaking, reading, writing, and listening).

 Under this program, you don’t need to have a valid job offer from a Canadian or Quebec employer.
 The province has its own immigration rules and criteria for selecting candidates based on Quebec’s cultural uniqueness.